GIBSLAND AMBUSH

 Photo above shows Clyde's bullet-riddled coat, draped over car's headlamp

-Photo above shows bullet-riddled rear window
+Photo link below, shows bullet-riddled rear window

-Photo above shows bullet-riddled driver's side door
+Photo link below, shows bullet-riddled driver's side door

-Photo above shows the Arkansas license plate
+Photo link below, showing the Arkansas license plate

 Gawkers mill around the death car in tow